Kushal-Dev94/Event_Planner/README.md

-# Recipe Blog - Using Node.js and MongoDB
+# Event Planner - Using Node.js and MongoDB

 ## Installation
 To run this project, install it locally using npm: